What is a “Call to Action”?

 - Use CTAs to upsell to more products and services

 - Test all your CTAs on ALL devices.
-Don’t miss out on a sale or lead due to an issue that is preventable.
+Don’t miss out on a sale or lead due to a preventable issue.

 Don’t be afraid to be creative.
 Thinking outside of the box is never a bad thing.